SMTG-Bham/doped/docs/Installation.rst

    (3) installing ``phonopy<=2.25``  (``pip install phonopy<=2.25``) and then ``doped`` with ``pip``, or (4) upgrading your system's ``gcc`` to a more recent version if possible.

-It may be desirable to install ``doped`` in a virtual envionment (e.g. if you encounter package dependency conflict warnings during installation etc).
+It may be desirable to install ``doped`` in a virtual environment (e.g. if you encounter package dependency conflict warnings during installation etc).
 You can do this with ``conda`` with:

 .. code-block:: bash